openshift-cs/rosaworkshop/rosa-workshop/rosa/16-deploy_ui.md

 ## Associate your AWS account with your Red Hat account

+!!! note
->NOTE: If you have already associated AWS accounts that you want to use, please skip this step.
+    If you have already associated AWS accounts that you want to use, please skip this step.

 The next step is to tell OCM what is/are your AWS account(s) that you want to use for deploying ROSA into.